 An alternative to selling a luxury watch in South Africa

-Rather than selling a luxury watch – which can take time and is subject to risks – use it to secure a short-term loan.
+Rather than selling a luxury watch – which can take time and is subject to risks – you can use it to secure a short-term loan.
 This is a quick and convenient way to raise capital.

 Lamna offers short-term loans against luxury watches and other personal assets of value.
 We’re an established financial services provider with physical branches across South Africa.
-For more information, WhatsApp us on 068 725 9701, call 086 111 2866 or simply complete and submit our online application form.

 ILLUSTRATIVE EXAMPLE